padrinobook/padrinobook.com/index.md

 active: home
 ---
-If you want to go into web development with ease and no boundaries to which components you want to use, then dig into Padrino.
+If you want to go into web development with ease and no boundaries to which components you want to use, then dig into <a href="http://padrinorb.com/">Padrino</a>.
-Padrino is super interesting, but there aren't a lot of docs available and this book will change it.

 This book will teach you how to craft web applications in Padrino with joy and fun.

+Padrino is super interesting, but there aren't a lot of docs available so start learning it with this <a href="https://www.softcover.io/books/wikimatze/padrinobook">book</a>.

 <div class="columns is-vcentered">
   <div class="column is-6">